-If $-d_nknots$ is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a cubic spline polynomial fitted along the dispersion direction.
-The flat field spectra are spatially rectified applying the curvature model before the fit is performed (only for non LSS nor LSS-like data), and the smoothed result is mapped back to the CCD frame before being used for normalising the master flat field.
-If $-d_nknots < 0$ the illumination trend is obtained instead by median filtering the spatially rectified spectra with a running box of sizes (see -dradius) on averaged flat field spectral profile.
+If --d_nknots is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a cubic spline polynomial fitted along the dispersion direction.
+The flat field spectra are spatially rectified applying the curvature model, then any smoothing specified by the use of the --dradius or --dradius_aver parameters is done before the fit is performed (only for non LSS nor LSS-like data).
+The result is mapped back to the CCD frame before being used for normalising the master flat field.

+If --d_nknots < 0 the spline fitting is not performed and only the smoothing steps are done.

-37The only reason why the self-calibrating recipes described here are not readily usable for any MOS instrument is that the way the slit characteristics are listed in the data FITS headers is not standardised.
+39The only reason why the self-calibrating recipes described here are not readily usable for any MOS instrument is that the way the slit characteristics are listed in the data FITS headers is not standardised.
 It should also be pointed out that these recipes are not designed to handle data with spectral multiplexing, as those from low-resolution observations made with VIMOS.